cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 If the points where the geometry instances intersect are not in the same dimension, `STOverlaps()` always returns 0.

-If the spatial reference IDs (SRIDs) of the geometry instances do not match, `STOverlaps()` returns null.
+If the spatial reference IDs (SRIDs) of the geometry instances don't match, `STOverlaps()` returns null.

 Two geometry instances overlap if the region representing their intersection has the same dimension as the instances do and the region does not equal either instance.